socrates-it/site-source/content/registration.md

     </div>

 ## What will I pay for?
-You will pay the cost of:
+You will only pay the cost for the hotel:

-* **unconference’s services**:<br />the total amount will be 2.400€+VAT and it will be divided between all attendees and possible sponsors.
-You will pay your part at the checkout.<br /><br />
 * **2 nights full-board + the city tax**:<br />the hotel has both twin or double rooms.
 If there is someone you are willing to share the room with, feel free to book the double room.
 If you don’t know anyone, don’t worry: sign in the [Sofware Crafters #italian channel](http://bit.ly/SlackSocrates) on Slack and find a suitable roomate.
 <br />
 <br />

+The unconference’s services (2.400€+VAT) have been covered by the sponsors.

 <div class="row schedule schedule-light">
     <ul class="nav nav-schedule">